 You know that you are experiencing arthritic pain, you just want to prevent that pain from happening.

-Now you see why there really is no best time to take CBD oil.
+Now you see why there really is no ‘perfect time’ to take CBD oil.
 It all depends on your issues.

-There really is no best time to take CBD oil when you take it as a prevention.
-The best time would be throughout the day, if you had to put a label on it.
+There really is no ‘perfect time’ to take it when you take it as a prevention.
+The right time would be throughout the day, if you had to put a label on it.

-Now, if you’re using CBD as a reaction to an injury, or something similar, the best time of day to take CBD oil would be as soon as possible after the event happened that requires relief.
+Now, if you’re taking CBD as a reaction to an injury, or something similar, the right time to take CBD oil would be as soon as possible after the event happened that requires relief.

 The most popular type of CBD drops are normally a 1000mg strength that comes in a 30mL tincture.
 One serving (1mL) will provide your body with about 33mg of CBD to use as a therapeutic.

-If you aren’t a fan of the CBD drops, you can take CBD softgels, pills, or gummies, too!
+If you aren’t a fan of the CBD drops, you can use softgels, pills, or gummies, too!

 Does CBD Make You Sleepy?